NNPC Begins Construction of 50MW Power Plant in Borno

 According to the governor, NNPC’s commercial investments in the 50mw combined gas power plant will ultimately increase energy supply level to Maiduguri and environs, thereby impacting the state’s economy positively, when completed.

-He said the Borno State Government would do everything possible to ensure that maximum security of lives and property are guaranteed for the project implementation team and residents of the state.
+He said the Borno state government will do everything possible to ensure that maximum security of lives and property are guaranteed for the project implementation team and residents of the state.

 “I assure you that as a government, we will provide the much-needed security to ensure that this high pressure-scheduled project is completed on cost, scope and quality,” Zulum added.